4Subsea/waveresponse-python/docs/user_guide/concepts_utils/directional_spectrum.rst

 DirectionalSpectrum
 ===================
-This is how the `DirectionalSpectrum` class works.
+This is how the :class:`~scarlet_lithium.DirectionalSpectrum` class works.